Smasduq/Smasduq/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on my projects: **Smasduq website and To-Do app API**
+- 🔭 I’m currently working on my projects: **Monteeq and Link-in-bio website**
 - 🌱 I’m learning **FastAPI, React, and Rust**
 - 👯 I’m looking to collaborate on **open-source projects and interesting APIs**
 - 💬 Ask me about **Python, Web Development, and Automation**